Pastoral & Safeguarding

 The welfare of all pupils is of vital importance and monitored closely throughout the tutorial system which is well established at Coombe.

-When they join the school, each boy is placed in one of five Houses: Burns, Faraday, Shaftesbury, Stephenson and Wilberforce.
+When they join the school, each boy is placed in one of six Houses: Oak, Elm, Willow, Beech, Chestnut and Cedar.
 He will stay in the same house throughout his time at Coombe.
 Registration is taken in this group by the Tutor who is responsible for the boys’ well-being.
 This tutor group helps the boys to know that they matter as individuals.
 When possible, we try to keep the same teacher with the same tutor group throughout a boy’s time at Coombe.

 The Head of Year, Deputy Head of Year and Tutor have a personal knowledge of each boy and are on hand to provide help and guidance in all aspects of school life.
 They communicate with parents and with external welfare agencies which provide support for the home and the school.